samuller/pgmerge/README.md

     pgmerge --help

-You can uninstall at any time with:
+and you can uninstall at any time with:

     pip uninstall pgmerge